z4yx/Cortex-SWO-Decoder/README.md

 ```

 The "board/st_nucleo_f7.cfg" represents Nucleo-F7 demo board, substitute your
 own cfg here.
-The line option tells OpenOCD to enable ITM tracing on the
-target, tells it to send the data out on the Tcl server, and tells OpenOCD the
-clock rate of the target.
-It's important that you replace the 96000000 number
-with the actual clock rate for your target.
-The last line activates all 32 of
-the ITM trace channels; it's optional if you just want to use channel 0 (which
-is the channel used by ITM_SendChar).

-## STM32 Settings
+## Firmware Notes
-You shouldn't need to configure anything on the target.
-This fact took me
+You don't have to configure anything on the MCU.
+When the debugger starts,
-**forever** to figure out.
-When the debugger starts, it automatically sets the
+it automatically sets registers proper values.
-proper registers to the right values.
 One nice side effect of this is that, if
 the debugger is not attached to the target, your code will skip over sending
 the trace messages.
 This is really nice since ITM_SendChar is blocking (i.e.,
 the code stops until every byte is sent out on the SWO pin).